 Make sure the interior lights are turned off.
 All flames are extinguished.
-All vents and skylights are closed and locked.
+Roof vent is closed.
 Back rest seat cushions are down.
 Windows are closed.
 The sink faucet is lowered down to the towing position.
 Remove any objects from the countertops.